dask/helm-chart/dask/README.md

 - For ease of releasing set the version as an environment variable `export DASK_HELM_VERSION=x.x.x`.
 - Add a release commit `git commit -a -m "bump version to $DASK_HELM_VERSION"`.
 - Tag the commit `git tag -a $DASK_HELM_VERSION -m "Version $DASK_HELM_VERSION"`.
-- Push the tags `git push upstream master --tags`.
+- Push the tags `git push upstream main --tags`.
 - Travis CI will automatically build and release to the chart repository.